The Secret Of Creating Your PMP® Brain Dump

 If you haven’t already, you should go for a visit to the local testing facility where you’ll take your exam and confirm what to expect.
 Most likely, on your exam day, the exam monitor will check you into the testing facility, hand you six or so sheets of scratch paper and two pencils, then show you to your seat and confirm that your PC is working.
 Then you’ll have about 15 minutes to go through a tutorial that really only takes about 5 minutes to do.
 Then you begin your exam.

 During the test, recalling what you do know can be daunting.
 Quite frankly, some of your ability to access that knowledge is going to seem misplaced amongst your grey cells.
 So how do you create the best opportunities to pass the PMP Exam that day?
-You can use the 10 minutes you don’t need from the tutorial time to do a Brain Dump!
+You do a Brain Dump!